Find a Class

 Co-Lead Artist Genaro Ortega (aka GoFive) has been providing Boston with creative and inventive public art for more than 10 years.
 Using paint and aerosol, and drawing on Boston’s rich mural traditions, GoFive has created a lively body of art that pays homage to the unique qualities of the communities in which he works.
 By painting murals within communities where he has ties, he provides artistically resonant experiences and permanent artistic resources for those neighborhoods.
 GoFive also teaches design and visual arts at Madison Park Vocational High School.
 He was recently featured in Underground at Ink Block, organized by Street Theory, and has been described by Boston Magazine as having “serious street art credentials.”

-Co-Lead Artist Luis Taforo (aka TakeOne) grew up immersed in hip hop culture as a member of the Latinx community in Boston neighborhoods including Dorchester, Roxbury, and the South End.
+Co-Lead Artist Luis Taforo (aka TakeOne) grew up immersed in hip-hop culture as a member of the Latinx community in Boston neighborhoods including Dorchester, Roxbury, and the South End.
 Starting in the early 90s, he became part of the African Latino Alliance, which brought together teens and young adults from various neighborhoods and blocks in Boston for positive art experiences at a time when gang violence there was surging.
-As he developed increased skills with paint, the scale and scope of his art grew, leading to murals of varying size and themes.
+As he developed increased skills with paint, the scale and scope of his art grew, leading to murals of varying sizes and themes.

 2021 • Chanel Thervil